cnescatlab/sonar-scanner-catlab/tests/README.md

 1. Infer
     * file: infer.bash
     * purpose: Check that Infer can be launched from within the container to analyze C/C++ projects.
+1. Hadolint
+    * file: hadolint.bash
+    * purpose: Check that hadolint can be launched from within the container to analyze Dockerfiles.

 ### How to run all the tests